boneskull/core/README.md

 console.log(sx.module('mymodule.controllers.Index').render()); // getter that makes it easier to return a module using an string console.log(sx.module(['mymodule','controllers','Index']).render()); // getter that makes it easier to return a module using an array
 ```

+NOTE: Controllers of same name are overwritten (controllers don't extend each other, you must explicitly extend them)

 ##### Controllers are reached through Routes (which is covered later on).